 Surveys theatre by exploring the creation and presentation of theatrical performances.
 Students are required to attend on-campus and regional live performances.
+Field trips may be required.

 THEATR 110 UNDERSTANDING THEATRE

 Analyzes theatre and the theatrical event from the audience perspective, including the functions of the producer, architect, playwright, director, actors, designers, and critics.
 Students will be required to attend live theatre productions.